SarikaRana01/SCT_WD_3/README.md

 # Online Quiz System

-A Django-based Online Quiz System where users can register, login, and take quizzes across multiple categories with scoring and timer functionality.
+A Django-based **Online Quiz System** that allows users to register, login, and take quizzes across multiple categories with a scoring system.
+The project supports **easy, medium, and hard** questions, timers, and user score tracking.

 ---